iBoot32/OptiCubeCSharp/README.md

     }
 }
 ```

-Yes, forcing a Sune CLL is significantly more computation-heavy than just forcing a solved layer, but sorry I'm too lazy to hardcode every CLL.

 Even on mediocre hardware, this program is capable of searching about 1,800,000 branches per second.
 So solve times vary from only a few seconds to about two minutes depending on the move depth of the solution to the cube.